President of El Salvador: Eligibility

 According to the 1983 constitution and the Law of Policial Parties, a candidate for the presidency must be at least 30 years old.
 A candidate must also be either a Salvadoran citizen by birth or have a parent who is a Salvadoran citizen.
 Candidates cannot have had their rights as a citizen suspended within the 6 years prior to an election, and all candidates must be affiliated with a political party registered with the Supreme Electoral Court.

 Several individuals are explicitly prohibited by constitution from seeking the office of president.
 Neither the president of the Legislative Assembly nor the president of the Supreme Court of Justice may run for president "during the year prior to the day the presidential term begins".
 Cabinet ministers, vice ministers, and the directors of government institutions are also prohibited to seek the presidency under the same one year restriction, as are the vice president, anyone designated by the Legislative Assembly as a presidential designate, and the incumbent president's fourth-degree relatives.
 Active military personnel, former military personnel who had not yet been retired for three years, and the clergy are also prohibited from seeking the presidency.

 Electoral process

 During the 1800s and early 1900s, very few presidential elections were free and fair and political violence was common.
 During the 1950s, the president was elected through first-past-the-post voting, and during the 1960s and 1970s, the Legislative Assembly elected the president if no candidate received an absolute majority.
-Since the ratification of the 1983 constitution, a presidential candidate must receive an absolute majority (50% + 1) to win a presidential election; if no candidate receives an absolute majority, a second round between the two candidates with the most valid votes would be held within one month of the first round.
+From 1983 to 2025, a presidential candidate had to receive an absolute majority (50% + 1) to win a presidential election; if no candidate received an absolute majority, a second round between the two candidates with the most valid votes would have been held within one month of the first round.
+After constitutional reforms in 2025, first-past-the-post voting was restored.